iPhone 12 vs. iPhone 12 Pro Buyer's Guide

 If you feel that the iPhone 12 Pro is too small or you want the absolute best iPhone camera available, you may wish to consider the iPhone 12 Pro Max.
 The iPhone 12 Pro Max boasts a much larger 6.7-inch display, and comes with a wider optical zoom range, sensor-shift optical image stabilization, a telephoto lens with a larger aperture, and longer battery life.

 Overall, the iPhone 12 Pro offers minor advancements over the iPhone 12 in terms of materials and the rear camera.
-The iPhone 12 Pro is $200 more than the iPhone 12, and many people will find it difficult to justify the additional $200 simply for more premium materials and a better rear camera setup.
+The iPhone 12 Pro is around $100 to $200 more than the iPhone 12, and many people will find it difficult to justify the additional cash simply for more premium materials and a better rear camera setup.
 Those opting for the iPhone 12 Pro will be seeking the most premium iPhone, or be interested in specific features such as the LiDAR Scanner or the Telephoto lens.